jayjayharrison/spark-kafka/reference/spark_application/readme.md

-package application using sbt
+# package application using sbt

-below is the file structure of sbt project
+## below is the file structure you need to create
 ```
 project
   -build.sbt